Anubhob435/ipl_predictor/README.md

 ### 1. Prepare Datasets

-Place your CSV files under `/data`.
+Place your CSV files under the `/data` directory.

 ### 2. Train the Ensemble Model